-- 4.1 Controlled drugs will be stored in the upper school medical room in accordance with the guidelines for all other drugs in school, i.e. in a locked wall mounted cupboard in a locked room. - 4.2 Most controlled drugs in school will be recorded in approved WHCT Controlled Drugs Register: Patient's Own CD's - 4.3 Stocks of controlled drugs in school must be checked weekly by the school nurse - 4.4 Before a controlled drug is administered all relevant details should be checked and signed for by two appropriately certified staff. - 4.5 When taking CD's for a pupil who is going on an educational visit, ideally an additional pharmacy labelled bottle should be provided for the trip.
-If this is not possible, the school nurse may draw up and label a single dose of the medication. - 4.6 The stock must be checked out and recorded on the CD Record in the presence of the person who will be administering the medication and the transcriber, if
+- 4.1 Medications which would be regarded as controlled drugs when in a hospital or pharmacy are not considered to be so when they are held lawfully and for a specific person, as they are in school and therefore they are stored in the upper school medical cabinet in accordance with the guidelines for all other drugs in school, i.e. in a locked wall mounted cupboard in a locked room. - 4.2 As NHS paperwork is used to record storage and administration of medicines in school, all drugs that would be considered to be controlled drugs in other circumstances will be recorded in approved WHCT Controlled Drugs Register: Patient's Own CD's - 4.3 Stocks of 'controlled drugs' in school must be checked weekly by the school nurse - 4.4 Before a 'controlled drug' is administered all relevant details should be checked and signed for by one staff, one being the member of staff who will administer the medication.

-- transcribing has taken place or by the Medications Manager if the medication is in its original packaging. - 4.7 The medication should be stored in the child's bag during the trip but returned to safe storage within school on return.
+- 4.5 Controlled drugs should be signed out on Educational trips and these should be taken out in pharmacy labelled whole bottles/containers. - 4.6 The stock must be checked out and recorded on the CD Record in the presence of the person who will be administering the medication and the transcriber, if transcribing has taken place or by the Medications Manager if the medication is in its original packaging. - 4.7 The medication should be stored in the child's bag during the trip but returned to safe storage within school on return.